fullystudios/thelotterymachine/readme.md

 ## Features
 1. A new lottery can be created
-2. A lottery has winning tickets (TODO)
+2. A lottery has winning tickets
 3. Emails can be added to the lottery (TODO)
 4. You can draw a winning email from a lottery (TODO)
 5. You can draw as many winning tickets as are available (TODO)